senaite/senaite2.com/docs/user_manual/users_and_security.md

-The fine-granularity of permissions and their scope, together with the fact that they are tightly bound to the workflow status of electronic records make SENAITE LIMS a very strong system in terms of security, while being flexible enough to fit with security policies from different types of organizations.
+The fine-granularity of permissions and their scope, together with the fact that they are tightly bound to the workflow status of electronic records make SENAITE LIMS a very strong system in terms of security, while being flexible enough to fit with the security policies from different types of organizations.

 ## Users and Contacts